Exploring the Salmon Capital

 Beyond serving as the point of entry for Waterfall Resort guests, Ketchikan is the gateway to the Southeast Alaska frontier and well worth exploring on either end of a fishing trip.

 Acclaimed as the “Salmon Capital of the World” and a center of Haida and Tlingit culture, this lively port town engages visitors with everything from its historic Creek Street attractions (galleries, saloons, lumberjack shows, fresh-from-the-sea fish and chips) to extraordinary totem pole parks and Alaska heritage centers to museums chronicling the origins of the region’s famed salmon fisheries and infamous red light district.

-And further afield for the adventurous visitor: the glacier-carved wilderness of Misty Fjords National Monument, the rainforest splendors of the Tongass, hikes and wildlife encounters with black bears and bald eagles, and more.
+And further afield for the adventurous visitor: the glacier-carved wilderness of Misty Fjords National Monument, the rain-forest splendors of the Tongass, hiking and wildlife encounters with black bears and bald eagles, and more.

 Ketchikan International Airport is serviced by multiple commercial carriers and charter flights.
 Ketchikan is just a 90-minute flight from Seattle, making Alaska easily accessible to the Lower 48.
 At the airport, those guests transferring same-day, to and from Waterfall Resort, enjoy complimentary luggage handling and transfer service from our airport-based ground crew.